 COVID decimated the hospice’s ability to raise funds leaving St Teresa’s struggling for money while staff and volunteers continued their vital work.

 St Teresa’s Hospice needs to raise £3m a year to provide free in-patient and community care for people living with life-limiting illnesses and their families in Darlington, South Durham and North Yorkshire.

 Hospice chief executive Jane Bradshaw said: “It is so heart-warming to see our stalwart fundraisers take place once again after what has been the most difficult period in the hospice’s history.

-“Even after handing over the baton to our fundraising team Heritage Healthcare and Landteam were on hand to ensure the tournament was a success, which it certainly was, and I can’t thank them enough for this year and all the golf days that came before.”
+“Even after handing over the baton to our fundraising team, Sally, Glenn and Heritage Healthcare were on hand to ensure the tournament was a success, which it certainly was, and I can’t thank them enough for this year and all the golf days that came before.”

 Proceeds were also raised through the sponsorship of tees by Thomas Watson Auctioneers, Rollaturf Ltd, Dale Care Ltd, Glenwoods, Modus Subsea Services, Landteam, Heritage Healthcare, Turkey Mill Investments Ltd, Towergate Insurance and A1 Muckaway Ltd.

 Extra support from the community came in the form of a host of raffle prizes and auction lots and Blackwell Grange Golf Club for providing support at the venue.